Pro Football Reference Blog

 Career

-Mr. Brown, a left tackle by trade, has been an active and willing participant in keeping defenders at bay.
-His count of 10,088 plays in his NFL career shows why he has been a pivotal member of the Houston Texans, Seattle Seahawks, and New York Jets blocking experts.
+Mr. Brown, a left tackle by trade, was an active and willing participant in keeping defenders at bay.
+His count of 11,439 plays in his NFL career shows why he was a pivotal member of the Houston Texans, Seattle Seahawks, and New York Jets … protecting QBs and opening running lanes.

 Kevin Zeitler